 - Command is one of the numeric commands in TABLE: Powerup.ini Script Commands and Application (p.
-424). - File is the accompanying operating system or user program file.
-File name can be up to 22 characters long.

-• Device is the CR800 memory drive to which the accompanying operating system or user program file is copied (usually CPU:).
+462). - File is the accompanying operating system or user program file.
+File name can be up to 22 characters long. - Device is the CR3000 memory drive to which the accompanying operating system or user program file is copied (usually CPU:).
 If left blank or with an invalid option, default device will be CPU:.
 Use the same drive designation as the transporting external device if the preference is to not copy the file.

-TABLE 100: Powerup.ini Script Commands and Applications Powerup.ini Script Command Description Applications 11 Run always, preserve data Copies a program file to a drive and sets the run attribute to Run Always .
+TABLE 116: Powerup.ini Script Commands and Applications Powerup.ini Script Command Description Applications 11 Run always, preserve data Copies a program file to a drive and sets the run attribute to Run Always .
+Data on a CF card from the previously running program will be preserved if table structures have not changed.
 See Preserving Data at Program Send (p.
-172) .
+180).
 2 Run on power-up Copies a program file to a drive and sets the run attribute to Run Always unless command 6 or 14 is used to set a separate Run Now program.
 See Preserving Data at Program Send (p.
-172).
+180).
 5 Format Formats a drive.
 61 Run now, preserve data Copies a program file to a drive and sets the run attribute to Run Now .
+Data on a CF card from the previously running program will be preserved if table structures have not changed.
 7 Copy support files Copies support files, such as Include (p.
-502) or program support files, to the CPU: drive before copying the program file with run attributes set to Run always, erase data.
-9 Load OS (File = .obj) Loads a .obj file to the CPU: drive and then loads the .obj file as the new CR800 operating system.
-13 Run always, erase data Copies a program to a drive and sets the run attribute to Run Always .
+542) or program support files, to the CPU: drive before copying the program file with run attributes set to Run always, erase data.
+9 Load OS (File = .obj) Loads a .obj file to the CPU: drive and then loads the .obj file as the new CR3000 operating system.

+TABLE 116: Powerup.ini Script Commands and Applications Powerup.ini Script Command Description Applications 13 Run always, erase data Copies a program to a drive and sets the run attribute to Run Always .
+Data on a CF card from the previously running program will be erased.
 14 Run now, erase files Copies a program to a drive and sets the run attribute to Run Now .
+Data on a CF card from the previously running program will be erased.